Care For You Coaching

 Free coaching: be part of a research project coaching parents of children with Pathological Demand Avoidance (PDA)

-Whilst the term PDA is still debated between professionals, it describes a profile of autism where high levels of anxiety mean demands are avoided; this can look like running off, rejecting requests to dress or eat, to ‘emotion-based school avoidance’.
+The term PDA – still debated between professionals – describes a profile of autism where high levels of anxiety and nervous system activation can mean that demands and pressures become intolerable.
+This can span everyday activities such as rejecting requests to dress, eat, or go out, to children feeling unable to cope with the demands of school (and sometimes entering burnout).
 In this project an intervention is offered specifically to parents of children with PDA to investigate if and how coaching impacts on parents’ wellbeing.

 In this coaching intervention you would attend 6 coaching sessions (free of charge) and participate in 2 (anonymous) interviews.